7000 Oaks

 to be out at least on Saturdays.

-The plug of this gift to the city,
+The nature of a gift to the city,

 what might the world be like